euclio/senior-project/resources/project_agreement.md

 * File I/O
 * Pointer manipulation

+## Completion

+Upon completion of each program, you may email your code and error log to me or upload it to a source-hosting website such as GitHub or BitBucket.

 ## Conclusion

 Thank you again for volunteering!
 If you would like to contact me, I may be